-In Section 1, we have already mentioned design patterns [GHJV95] and architectural styles [SG96].
+In Section 1, we have already mentioned design patterns [5] and architectural styles [16].
 Apart from the fact that these concepts are more specialized in their application than agendas, the main difference is that design patterns and architectural styles do not describe processes but products.

-Agendas have much in common with approaches to software process modeling [Huf96].
+Agendas have much in common with approaches to software process modeling [13].
 The difference is that software process modeling techniques cover a wider range of activities, e.g., management activities, whereas with agendas we always develop a document, and we do not take roles of developers etc. into account.
 Agendas concentrate more on technical activities in software engineering.
 On the other hand, software process modeling does not place so much emphasis on validation issues as agendas do.
+Moreover, in contrast to process modeling techniques, no new formal language has to be introduced to use agendas, because agendas are expressed in natural language.

-Chernack [Che96] uses a concept called checklist to support inspection processes.
+Chernack [1] uses a concept called checklist to support inspection processes.
 In contrast to agendas, checklists presuppose the existence of a software artifact and aim at detecting defects in this artifact.

-A prominent example of knowledge-based software engineering, whose aims closely resemble our own, is the Programmer's Apprentice project [RW88].
-There, programming knowledge is represented by clichés, which are prototypical examples of the artifacts in question, e.g., programs, requirements documents, or designs, each of which can contain schematic parts.
-The programming task is performed by "inspection" - i.e., by choosing an appropriate cliché and customizing it by combining it with other clichés, instantiating its schematic parts, and making structural changes to it.
-These activities are performed using high-level editing commands.
+A prominent example of knowledge-based software engineering, whose aims closely resemble our own, is the Programmer's Apprentice project [15].
+There, programming knowledge is represented by clichés, which are prototypical examples of the artifacts in question.
+The programming task is performed by "inspection"-i.e., by choosing an appropriate cliché and customizing it.
 In comparison to clichés, agendas are more process-oriented.

-Wile [Wil83] presents the development language Paddle, which is similar in many ways to conventional programming languages.
+Wile [22] presents the development language Paddle, which is similar in many ways to conventional programming languages.
 Paddle's control structures are called goal structures, and its programs provide a means of expressing developments, i.e., of describing procedures for transforming specifications into programs.
 Since carrying out a process specified in Paddle involves executing the corresponding program, one disadvantage of this procedural representation of process knowledge is that it enforces a strict depth-first left-to-right processing of the goal structure.
-This restriction also applies to other, more recent approaches to represent software development processes by process programming languages [Ost87, SSW92].
+This restriction also applies to other, more recent approaches to represent software development processes by process programming languages [14, 17].